-Each such step has several possible configuration fields:
+Each step has several possible configuration fields:

 Flow Code